Ribo (robot)

-Development History
+Development history

 The team of 11 members of RoboSUST has been working for many robotics projects since it started.
 The project SUSTU was the inauguration of forming a humanoid robot.
 It was able to write its name on a paper and follow the directions that had been shown.
 Bangladesh Science Fiction Society sponsored for a humanoid robot to represent it on the annual Science Fiction Festival.
 The team then started to work in full swing in November.
 With huge possibilities, they had been able to display in time the first social humanoid robot in Bangladesh which was named as Ribo.
 Ribo has 24 degrees of freedom.
 It is an upper torso robot.
 It includes the following features: dances, shows facial expressions, handshakes with people, hands up and down when asked to, makes eye contact to the person it's talking to, makes conversation in Bengali, responds to its name.
 Ribo can understand the facial gestures of people.

 Design

 Ribo is an upper torso humanoid robot capable of interact with people.
 It features 24 degrees of freedom.
 It runs on a Core-2 Duo processor of 6GB RAM with another additional processor for hardware control.

-Ribo is controlled by Ubuntu and Windows based Operating System.
+Ribo is controlled by Ubuntu and Windows based operating system (OS).
 The OS powers the robot's multimedia system including a camera, a microphone array with an RGB and depth camera.
 The microphone array of the Kinect device was used as the sound source for 3D sound localization.
 Ribo uses text-to-speech synthesis for robotic voice conversion.
 At right hand, Ribo uses a touch sensor to understand if someone grabbed its hand.
 Inside the eyeballs, there are cameras to make feel the depth of the eyes.
 The eyelids help Ribo to blink like a human being and the eyebrows help to show different facial expressions.
 By using a support vector machine, Ribo can understand facial gestures.